 Join me for an interview with BBS Radio (California):

-Her curiosity about cultures, the traditions imprinting people’s values and the effect on their lives was the beginning of her journey in multicultural fiction.
-Anju observes how fixed impressions, predetermined mind-sets and habit-to-stereotype define people’s thinking patterns and behavior.
-With family and friends scattered across the globe, Anju questions why, despite leaps in technology and communication, meaning is still lost in translation; her characters explore these concepts.
+Her curiosity about cultures, the traditions imprinting people’s values and the effect on their lives spices her writing journey.
+Anju observes how fixed impressions, predetermined mind-sets and habit-to-stereotype and judge define people’s thinking patterns and behavior.
+With family and friends scattered across the globe, Anju questions why, despite leaps in technology and communication, meaning gets lost in translation.

-In addition to writing fiction books, Anju is an avid guest blogger and loves to share her experiences in health and fitness, food, self empowerment and great fiction reads.
-She is also a member of Romance Writers of America, Georgia Romance Writers, Women’s Fiction Writers Association, and the Atlanta Writers Club.
+In addition to writing fiction books, Anju is an avid blogger and loves to share her experiences in the power of story, health and fitness, self empowerment and great fiction reads.
+She is a member of Romance Writers of America, Georgia Romance Writers, Women’s Fiction Writers Association, and the Atlanta Writers Club.
 An AWC conference award winner for ‘The Best Pitch’ by Folio Literary Management, Anju presents workshops at regional and national conferences to writers from across the globe.

 Anju is represented by super-uber agent Bob Diforio of D4EO Literary Agency.
 She hopes her books will one day Bridge Cultures and Break Barriers.